-- Is Vaping CBD Safe? – Get the Inside Track
+- Is Vaping CBD Safe? – Get the Inside Scoop

-Is Vaping CBD Safe? – Get the Inside Track
+Is Vaping CBD Safe? – Get the Inside Scoop

 The question ‘is vaping CBD safe?’ is on the lips of many people interested in this method of cannabidiol consumption.
 Vaporization results in a higher rate of bioavailability, anywhere from 34% to 56%.
 It compares favorably to other methods of use, including oral consumption, which has an absorption rate below 20%.
-Vapers also claim that they feel the effects of whatever they consume faster.
+Vapers also claim that they feel the effects of whatever they consume faster than other methods.

 However, the entire industry is in turmoil.
 The vaping epidemic, which began last year, has a death toll standing at 60.
-Almost 2,500 are in the hospital.
+And, almost 2,500 people have been hospitalized.
 Vaping is getting the blame, although it is important to note one point.
 There is seemingly no direct link between a CBD vape pen and the issue.
 Most affected users consumed e-juices or black-market cannabis oil.
 An ingredient, vitamin E acetate, is strongly linked with the epidemic.

 Does this mean you can continue using CBD vape oil without any worries?
 Probably not.
 It isn’t 100% safe to CBD vape because it is an unregulated industry.
 In September 2019, the Associated Press tested 30 vape products that supposedly contained CBD.
 Shockingly, a significant number of products contained minimal CBD.
 Even worse, 10 of them included dangerous synthetic cannabis!